-Provides both bright light and low power use.
+Provides both bright light and low-power use.
 Roll measures more than 16 feet long.
 Adhesive backing.
 Extremely energy efficient.
-Good for updating kitchen and parts of the house where lighting is soft or less modern.
+Versatile.

 Requires a 12V power adapter, which is not included.
 Not waterproof.
 Colors may vary from box to box.